-Seizures are related to a malformed pathologic substrate that is more extensive than the lesion evident on MRI scans [1, 2].
-The EEG interictal data recorded inside the brain can be processed to define similar patterns evident in those electrodes that lead to a given seizure to further facilitate surgical planning [3].
+The EEG interictal data recorded inside the brain can be processed to define similar patterns evident in those electrodes that lead to a given seizure to further facilitate surgical planning [1-3].

-A mathematical framework is provided for the study of interictal EEG leading or not to an epileptic seizure.
+This study provides a mathematical framework for the study of interictal EEG leading or not to an epileptic seizure.
 The EEG of epileptic subjects can be divided into two main categories, interictal and ictal.
 The interictal EEG is the EEG taken when the patient is not having seizures or in between seizures [2].
 Interictal activity is considered to be abnormal if it can occur in a patient with epilepsy in the absence of an actual seizure.
 The ictal EEG activity on the other hand is when the actual seizure occurs.

-The main objectives of this study, which are to elicit new patterns related to seizures, consist of the following steps: (1) to identify and formulate those patterns in EEG recordings that are inherent to those electrodes that lead to a seizure; (2) to extract features that best characterize those EEG electrodes that lead to an ictal activity; (3) to establish mathematical derivations that provide not only quantitative measures, but also describes and locates the focus of an ictal activity; (4) to correlate the clinical features with the EEG findings in order to determine whether the patient has a consistent source of ictal activity, which is coming from the location concerning the group of channels that present interictal activity; (5) to classify and to group those EEG channels that are known in advance to lead to seizures in order to extract similarities in their behavior, so a common behavioral pattern could be found; (6) to find the best suitable classifiers that separate in a new feature space the two classes of electrodes, leading and not leading to an ictal activity.
+The study of this new application elicits how different patients react prior to a seizure in view of the collected EEG data such as to better detect such neurological disorders.
+The main objectives of this study are as follows: (1) to extract features that best characterize those EEG electrodes that lead to an ictal activity; (2) to establish mathematical derivations that provide not only quantitative measures, but also describes and locates the focus of an ictal activity;(3) to identify and formulate those patterns in EEG recordings that are inherent to those electrodes that lead to a seizure; (4) to correlate the clinical features with the EEG findings in order to determine whether the patient has a consistent source of ictal activity, which is coming from the location concerning the group of channels that present interictal activity; (5) to classify and to group those EEG channels that are known in advance to lead to seizures in order to extract similarities in their behavior, so a common behavioral pattern could be found; (6) to find a suitable classifier that discriminates in the feature space the two regions of electrodes leading and not leading to an ictal state.